Dahije: Aganlija

 Aganlija or Aganli (Аганлија) was a boatman in his youth, born in Bosnia.
-He was a helper (jatak) of hajduks Laza Harambaša and Stanoje Glavaš which later led to the talks at Drlupa.
-In the prelude of the Serbian uprising he was çiftlik-sahib of Vranić and governed the Soko nahiyah.
+In the prelude of the Serbian uprising he was çiftlik-sahib of Vranić and governed the Soko nahiya.
 As he was the most diplomatic of the four leaders he was sent with a strong detachment to talk, calm down or frighten the Serbs upon the outbreak of uprising.
 Aganlija and his entourage were attacked during talks in Drlupa with Serbian rebel leader Karađorđe in April 1804, and he was wounded in the leg.
-This was the first big success of the Serbian rebels, which encouraged and quickly spread the revolt to most of the nahiyas in the sanjak, as well as two nahiyas in the Sanjak of Zvornik.
 After Bekir Pasha's mission and siege of Belgrade, Aganlija and the three others fled down the Danube for Poreč and then the Ada Kale island.
 Milenko Stojković and his 30 men captured them and had them beheaded, on the order of Bekir Pasha and the help of the island commander Ibrahim Pasha.

 Mula Jusuf

-Mula Jusuf (Мула Јусуф) was the governor of the Kragujevac nahiyah.
-After the murder of Hadji Mustafa Pasha, a Janissary named Tosun-aga arrived in Jagodina from Vidin and demanded that he too receive a portion of the Pashalik.
+Mula Jusuf (Мула Јусуф) was the governor of the Kragujevac nahiya.
+After the murder of Hadji Mustafa Pasha in 1801, a Janissary named Tosun-aga arrived in Jagodina from Vidin and demanded that he too receive a portion of the Pashalik.
 Mula Jusuf opposed to this and was reinforced with troops sent by Mehmed-aga Fočić, among these troops were Turks and Serbs (such as Gaja Pantelić).
-Tosun-aga was defeated by Mula Jusuf.
+Tosun-aga was defeated by Mula Jusuf, and was subsequently employed by the Dahije as a top commander.
+Mula Jusuf led skirmishes around Belgrade in 1804.